Guardiola dreams of miracle, Klopp of holding City at bay

 "I'm just excited.
 I think, 'Look where I am.
 Playing for the semi-finals of the Champions League with my team.
 Just enjoy it and love it.'"

-Van Dijk will do well to remain so relaxed given he faces a City attack bolstered by the likes of Sergio Aguero, who missed the traumatic United defeat, and Kevin De Bruyne, who only came on as a second-half substitute.
+Van Dijk will do well to remain so relaxed given he faces a City side that will go all out in attack, with Guardiola going with a back three and with David Silva, Kevin De Bruyne, Raheem Sterling, Bernardo Silva, Leroy Sane and Gabriel Jesus all starting.

 If Guardiola is to seek inspiration in terms of a miraculous comeback, then United set him an example last Saturday of how quickly a match can turn on its head.